 He continued, “The Leo is on an entirely different level.
 Operationally, it’s the feedback you get while scanning (real-time review), the ability to capture fine details, and the quality of color texture information that absolutely set the Leo apart.”

-With their extensive engineering backgrounds and reconstruction experience, Carter and his team are regularly called to work on accidents that require a deep level of understanding of the physics involved in a crash.
+Carter and his team, with their engineering expertise and reconstruction experience, often handle accidents requiring deep knowledge of crash physics.
 Further, they frequently extend their analysis to evaluating the injuries sustained by a vehicle’s occupants.

-That’s the reason why big names such as Chrysler, Ford Motors, Honda, Jeep, Nissan, Progressive, Safeco, Toyota, and other companies and agencies across the United States regularly turn to Origin Forensics.
+This is why major companies like Chrysler, Ford, Honda, Jeep, Nissan, Toyota, and agencies across the U.S. trust Origin Forensics.
 Their in-depth investigations, detailed reports, and honest consultations bring existing clients back, and drive frequent referrals to new clients.

 Origin Forensics’ guiding motto is “Veritas, Fidelitas, Claritas” (Truth, Faithfulness, Clarity).
-Their motto defines their mission, which is to discover the truth, while faithfully representing the evidence using the latest and best technologies, and then presenting their findings to clients, judges, and juries with the utmost clarity.
+Their motto reflects their mission to uncover the truth, use advanced technology for evidence, and present findings clearly.

 We hope you found this article useful, if you wish to see the original article please visit the Artec 3D website.